prestonharberts/fedora-40-configuration/docs/firefox.md

 	- Controls
       - Disable all controls
 	- Playback quality
-		- Automatically select a playback quality
+		- Automatically select a playback quality: On
 			- Select a different playback quality when entering the full screen mode: On
 				- Videos (full screen): Use monitor resolution
 				- Playlists (full screen): Use monitor resolution